Macronutrients and Health

 Water or fluid requirement varies between 2-3 L/day depending on age, gender and activity level.

-Fat is the second major component of a healthy body at about 13 -30 % of total body weight.
-Within your body, fat is used to provide energy for your body's many metabolic reactions.
+Within your body, fat is used to provide energy for your body's many metabolic reactions and also provides insulation and cushioning.

 There are many different types of fat (lipids) found in your body and as well as providing energy they have several different functions.